 A: If players suspect they have sustained an injury, they should take the following steps:

-- Stop Playing: Continuing to play can exacerbate the injury and lead to more severe damage.
+- Stop Playing: Carrying on playing can worsen the injury and cause more serious damage.

-- Ice the Area: Applying ice can help reduce swelling and pain in the affected area.
+- Ice the Area: Putting ice on the spot can help bring down swelling and pain in the affected area.

-- Compress: Using a compression bandage can provide support and limit swelling.
+- Compress: Wrapping the area with a compression bandage can offer support and curb swelling.

-- Elevate: Keeping the injured area elevated can help reduce swelling.
+- Elevate: Keeping the injured area raised can help cut down on swelling.

-- Seek Medical Attention: Consulting a healthcare professional for an accurate diagnosis and treatment plan is crucial, especially for severe injuries.
+- Seek Medical Attention: Consulting a healthcare professional for an accurate diagnosis and treatment plan is essential, particularly for serious injuries.